omardroubi/PacmanAI/README.md

 # Artificial-Intelligence

 AI Pac-Man Game (Python)
-Each project represents an AI/Machine Learning technique that I learned during that week.
+Each project represents an AI/Machine Learning technique that I learned during that semester.

 Project 1: Search
 Students implement depth-first, breadth-first, uniform cost, and A* search algorithms.
 These algorithms are used to solve navigation and traveling salesman problems in the Pacman world.